 Disadvantages: It’s a bit hit-and-miss.
 Finding hosts at short-notice is often difficult and arrangements can fall through.
 You also need to build-up a positive reputation before hosts are likely to let you stay.
 Homes tend to be in residential areas (obviously!) so you’ll normally have to travel if you want to see the more interesting districts.

 Where does it work best?
-Just about anywhere such is the size of the global couchsurfing community but it’s most effective in wealthier parts of the world.
+Just about anywhere such is the size of the global couchsurfing community but it’s generally most worthwhile in more expensive parts of the world.
 Big cities in Europe or North America have the most active couchsurfing scenes but there are plenty of potential hosts in the most unlikely of places these days.
 In regions like Scandinavia, Western Europe and North America where you can sometimes pay $30+ a night just for a bed in a sweaty dorm then you’d be a fool not to consider this.

-There are times when you will benefit from each of the above strategies.
-Using them at the right moment will help cut down on the cost of accommodation.
+There are times when you will benefit from each of the options we have discussed with regards to how to find cheap accommodation when backpacking.
+Using them at the right moment will help cut down the overall cost of your trip.

-As you become more experienced and more confident on the road then chances are you’ll adopt more of a ‘go with the flow’ approach and once you’ve got sick of the hostel crowd then you might fancy doing a bit of couchsurfing (3 & 4).
+As you become more experienced and more confident on the road then chances are you’ll adopt more of a ‘go with the flow’ approach and once you’ve got sick of the hostel crowd then you might fancy doing a bit of couchsurfing, volunteering or camping.